Make Hummus – It’s Easier Than You Think!

 - Put the chickpeas in a large saucepan and cover with boiling water

 - Boil rapidly for 10 minutes then reduce to a simmer for 60-90 minutes or until soft

 - Drain and allow to cool

 - Place in a blender and blend into a coarse paste

-- Add the lemon juice. garlic, olive oil and cayenne pepper
+- Add the tahini, lemon juice, garlic, olive oil and cayenne pepper

 - Blend until smooth and creamy, adding a little water if required

 - Keep in an air tight container, in the fridge